RiyaChhikara/LSE-MSc-Projects/MY472_Data_for_DataScientists/Final Project/README.md

 Before using this script, you need to have the following:
 1. Spotify Developer Account: You should create a Spotify Developer account to obtain the CLIENT_ID and CLIENT_SECRET.
 Replace these placeholders with your credentials.
 2. Spotify Redirect URI: Define a redirect URI when creating your Spotify Developer app, and replace REDIRECT_URI with it.
-3. Spotipy Library: Install the Spotipy library, a Python library for the Spotify Web API.
-You can install it using pip: pip install spotipy
-4. Beautiful Soup Library: Install the Beautiful Soup library for web scraping.
-You can install it using pip: pip install beautifulsoup4

 ## Configuration
 You need to set the following variables in the script: